 - Update response plans to include thresholds for notification to local regulators

 - Run exercises with executive-level management to map out possible pros and cons of different approaches to responding

 - Exercise technical response capabilities to identify and confirm the loss of data off the network at speed

 - Obtain threat intelligence that keeps security teams one step ahead of major extortive campaigns

 - Prioritise defences around critical assets including a focus on data impacted by GDPR

-Control Risks offers cyber security advice and training courses for business travellers, which help reduce the likelihood of cyber-attacks and data breaches.
+Control Risks offers cyber security advice and training courses for executives on the move, which help reduce the likelihood of cyber-attacks and data breaches.